-- 1. Tuition is to be paid the first day of every month. - 2.
-If payment has not been received by the end of the 3rd day of the month, a \$100.00 penalty will be added to your account. - 3.
+- 1. Tuition is to be paid the first day of every month. - If payment has not been received by the end of the 3rd day of the month, a \$100.00 penalty will be added to your account. - 3.
 If two consecutive tuition payments are missed, the College has the right to withdraw the student from the program. - 4.
 If all fees have not been paid by the completion of the semester, the College has the right to withdraw the student from the program. - 5.
 Payments must be made through the student portal on www.ocht.ca

-\ Text Books are NOT included in tuition fees
+Text Books are NOT included in tuition fees

-- A materials package must be purchased from the school prior to the first day of classes, as well as (3) three program manuals. - § A clinic shirt IS NOT provided.
-You will be required to purchase a clinic shirt. - ° The purchase of other required clinic clothing (ie. scrub-type pants), is the responsibility of the student
+- [†] A materials package must be purchased from the school prior to the first day of classes.
+Additional supplies can be purchased from the school. - § A clinic shirt IS NOT provided.
+Students are required to purchase a clinic shirt. - ° The purchase of other required clinic clothing (ie. scrub-type pants), is the responsibility of the student